binocularity/binocularity.github.io/docs/whoweare.md

 # Who We Are

-We have a multi-disciplinary teams of academics, a group of associates from external partners and students working  with CUSP.
+CUSP London brings together a multi-disciplinary teams of academics, a group of associates from external partners and students working  with CUSP.

 <table>
   <tr>